 5. Elizabeth Murray: Wonderfully inventive painter, role model and friend.

-I sneak in Robert Irwin by adding an influential book Seeing is Forgetting the Name of the Thing One Sees by Lawrence Weschler?
+And: Can I sneak in Robert Irwin by adding an influential book Seeing is Forgetting the Name of the Thing One Sees by Lawrence Weschler?

 And one exhibition: “Gee’s Bend Quilts” at the Whitney in 2003.
 Fantastic paintings made without paint.